CheDosMistos/CheDosMistos/README.md

-- 👋 Hi, I’m @CheDosMistos.
-I :sparkling_heart: Git.
-Thankyou Mr. Torvalds...
+- 👋 Hi, I’m Alejandro Mallo.
-- 👀 I am interested in finding my way to EX Programming (and Climbing! 🧗).
+- 👀 I am interested in finding my way to become a full-fledged software developer, not just another "junior" programmer. (and Climbing! 🧗 6C+).
 - 🌱 I am learning everything I should have known years ago.
-- 💞️ I’m looking to collaborate on ...
+I started working as a full stack web developer in 2008.
+I am currently relearning everything from the basics.
 - 📫 I'm not on Facebook, Twitter or LinkedIn.

 <!---